plausible/website/_posts/2023-03-28-differences-between-ua-and-google-analytics-4-and-how-to-succeed-with-the-migration-to-ga4.md

 ---

-I'm grateful to have Jason share his insights with us and our readers.
+I'm grateful to have Jason share his insights.
 If you'd like to learn more, check out Jason's book on Google Analytics and its alternatives on [Gumroad](https://quantable.gumroad.com/l/ga-alternatives) and [Amazon](https://www.amazon.com/Google-Analytics-Alternatives-Navigating-Options/dp/B0BKRZM5MG).

 If you're still deciding whether to migrate to GA4 and are considering alternative solutions, do give Plausible Analytics a chance: